The Center for Investigative Reporting

 The Center for Investigative Reporting (CIR) is a nonprofit news organization based in San Francisco, California.

-CIR was founded in 1977 as the nation’s first nonprofit investigative journalism organization.
+CIR was founded in 1977 as nonprofit investigative journalism organization.
 It subsequently grew into a multi-platform newsroom, with its flagship distribution platform being Reveal.

-In February 2024, CIR merged with Mother Jones and became the magazine's publisher.
+In February 2024, CIR merged with Mother Jones.
+The merged nonprofit newsroom (also called CIR) produces Mother Jones, Reveal, More To The Story, their newsletters, digital, social, and video channels, and documentary films.

 History

-Beginnings
+Founding

 David Weir, Dan Noyes, and Lowell Bergman founded The Center for Investigative Reporting in 1977.
-This was the first nonprofit news organization in the United States to be focused on investigative reporting.
+This was the second nonprofit news organization in the United States (after Mother Jones) to focus on investigative reporting.

 1980s

 In 1982, reporters from the center worked with Mother Jones magazine to report testing fraud in consumer products.

 The investigation won several awards, including Sigma Delta Chi and Investigative Reporters and Editors awards.

 CIR began producing television documentaries in 1980.
 It has since produced more than 30 documentaries for Frontline and Frontline/World, dozens of reports for other television outlets, and three independent feature documentaries.
 ABC’s 20/20 and CBS’s 60 Minutes have featured reporting from CIR.
 Major investigations in the 1980s resulted in reporting of the toxicity of ordinary consumer products, an exposé of nuclear accidents in the world's navies, and coverage of questionable tactics by the FBI during the administration of President Ronald Reagan.